EricMarcantonio/portfolio/pages/lessons/Procedural Programming with Lists.md

 Each step of this process, you are going to tell the user the id of the base model, and the id of their new car after you create it.

-You are then going to tell the user the attributes of your car
+You are then going to tell the user the attributes of your car.

+As you go about this assignment: where are some good places to use subprograms?

 ### Example input and output
 What is your name?: Mr. M